 It was, and first and foremost I would like to thank all the staff at the Academy who have worked tirelessly to make sure we achieved top status.
 The inspection took place over three days and it was a very thorough and exhaustive process.
 To complete the pre-inspection alone was a huge undertaking and took at least 80 days preparation.
 We were assessed in several areas including management, quality of coaching, education and welfare, recruitment, facilities and productivity – pleasingly they were very complimentary as we met what was needed.
 That was a massive boost and shows we're heading in the right direction because out of the 23 clubs that applied for Category One status we were one of the first to be audited.

 So what does our Category One status mean for the Academy and Club?

-As part of the classification, there will also be a new Under-21 league which will be introduced to provide a competitive element within the new categories.
+As part of the classification, the new Under-21 league was also introduced to provide a competitive element within the new categories.

-With the introduction of the EPPP, the creation of an Under-21 Barclays Premier Development League is just one of a number of changes that have been put into place ahead of the 2012/13 season.
+With the introduction of the EPPP, the creation of an Under-21 Barclays Premier League is just one of a number of changes that have been put into place.
 In essence it’s designed to bring together the country’s best young players in a competitive format – and for me, that was an important step.
 I think many clubs felt that the old reserve team system just wasn’t working.
 The Under-21 matches will mirror those of our Under-18s and Under-16s, which bring cohesion to the process.
-It’s a national programme and provisionally we will be in a group of seven which includes Chelsea, Manchester City, Liverpool, Middlesbrough, Crystal Palace and Wolves.
+It’s a national programme and provisionally we will be in a group of seven which includes Chelsea, Manchester City, Liverpool, Middlesbrough, Crystal Palace and Wolverhampton Wanderers.
 Each team will be able to field three overage players as well, and an overage goalkeeper.
 It’s about providing a competitive environment and one that will hopefully provide a stepping stone to our First Team.